ZKitcher/p5js-Boilerplate/README.md

 -   Run `npm run build` after creating new script files to create/remake the `_requre.js` file that will import the files from your `src` folder into index.html on load.

 -   `setup` and `draw` functions both found in `./src/scripts/index.js`.

+-   Set `buildMainFile` to true in the `package.json` to create a `main.js` file housing all code in the project at the time of `npm run build`.